What is teeth sensitivity?

-Tooth sensitivity occurs when the underlying layer of your teeth -- the dentin -- becomes exposed as a result of receding gum tissue (the protective blanket that covers the tooth roots).
-The roots, which are not covered by hard enamel, contain thousands of tiny tubules leading to the tooth’s never center (the pulp).
-These dentinal tubules (or channels) allow the stimuli -- for example, the hot, cold or sweet food -- to reach the nerve in your tooth, which results in the pain you feel.
+Teeth roots, which aren’t covered by hard enamel, contain thousands of tiny tubules leading to your tooth’s center (the pulp).
+These dentinal tubules (or channels) allow stimuli — for example, hot, cold or sweet food — to reach the nerve in your tooth, which results in the pain you feel.

-Many factors may lead to the development of tooth sensitivity, including:
+Many factors can lead to the development of sensitive teeth, including:

 - Brushing too hard: Over time, brushing too hard or using a hard-bristled toothbrush can wear down enamel and cause the dentin to be exposed.
-It can also cause recession of the gums (the gum tissue pulls away from the teeth).
+It can also cause gum recession (when your gum tissue pulls away from your teeth).

 - Gum disease: Inflamed and sore gum tissue may cause sensitivity because of the loss of supporting ligaments, which exposes the root surface that leads directly to the nerve of the tooth.